bondrogeen/DoT/doc/en/README.md

 * init_wifi.lua - connection to the wifi network.

 ### The server consists of four main scripts:
-* web_server.lua - is the web server itself.
+* web.lua - is the web server itself.
 * web_request.lua - analysis of responses from the client.
 * web_file.lua - transfer files, run scripts and load html pages with lua code.
 * web_control.lua - authentication, saving parameters, obtaining a list of access points.